signaldust/bunny-jit/README.md

 It can also be used as a backend for custom languages.
-It might not be great for dynamic languages that rely heavily on memory optimizations (we don't optimize loads and stores), but even then it might serve as a decent prototype backend.
+It might not be great for dynamic languages that rely heavily on memory optimizations (we don't optimize loads and stores, except simple CSE on loads), but even then it might serve as a decent prototype backend.

 ## License?